Ignore the analysts. According to Intel, at least, 2018 was a strong year financially with more of the same to come.

 “I think there’s tremendous opportunity around PC refresh,” he says.

-New server processors, like the “Cascade Lake” family of Xeon Scalable chips Intel showcased at this year’s Consumer Electronics Show, will provide additional opportunity in the data center, Garrigues continues, as will accelerated uptake of Intel’s Optane storage and memory products.
+New server processors, like the “Cascade Lake” family of Xeon Scalable chips Intel showcased at this year’s CES conference, will provide additional opportunity in the data center, Garrigues continues, as will accelerated uptake of Intel’s Optane storage and memory products.
 Launched in 2017 and based on Intel’s 3D XPoint architecture, Optane offerings are designed to be faster but more expensive than traditional NAND-based SSDs and slower but cheaper than DRAM.

 “It’s still early on Optane,” Garrigues says.
 “There is some work involved to optimize it, but when optimized it will be a gamechanger and a very big deal for us.”